-The carousel opens for the season on March 24. (date to be confirmed for 2019)
+The carousel opens for the season on March 27 (to be confirmed for 2021).

 First Fridays at MFA

-Art, music, and a cash bar featuring signature cocktails, wine, and tapas provide the perfect setting for meeting up with friends (and making new ones), relaxing, and enjoying the MFA's elegant ambiance.
+Art, music, and a cash bar featuring signature cocktails, wine, and tapas provide the perfect setting for meeting up with friends and making new connections, relaxing, and enjoying the MFA's elegant ambiance.
 Part social event, part opportunity to enjoy the Museum and the art within it.

-When: March 2, 6-9:30pm (and also the first Friday of most months) Where: Museum of Fine Arts, 465 Huntington Ave, Boston's Fenway neighborhood Nearest T station: Green Line/Museum Cost: Tickets required; get free ticket with museum admission ($25) Must be: 21+ Boston Insider's Tip: Arrive early to get your ticket - they do fill up
+When: March 1, 6-9:30pm (and also the first Friday of most months) Where: Museum of Fine Arts, 465 Huntington Ave, Boston's Fenway neighborhood Nearest T station: Green Line/Museum Cost: Tickets required; get free ticket with museum admission ($25) Must be: 21+ Boston Insider's Tip: Arrive early to get your ticket - they do sell out for this event

-Harpoon Brewery (306 Northern Ave, South Boston Waterfront) kicks of their 2019 St Patrick's Day Festival with a 2-day beer festival at their brewery featuring a large selection of Harpoon and UFO beers, handmade brewery pretzels and food for purchase, and live music from local bands throughout the weekend.
+Harpoon Brewery (306 Northern Ave, South Boston Waterfront) kicks off their 2021 St Patrick's Day Festival with a 2-day beer festival at their brewery featuring a large selection of Harpoon and UFO beers, handmade brewery pretzels and food for purchase, and non-stop live music from Joshua Tree, Colum Cille Pipes & Drums, Dicey Riley with Dicey Riley and the Celtic Rock Band, and other local bands throughout the weekend.

-Cost: $25 cover, paid at door - Includes festival entrance, souvenir pint glass, and first beer.
+Cost: Paid at door: $25 on Friday, $30 on Saturday - Includes festival entrance, souvenir pint glass, and first beer.
 Designated Drivers who register at the Customer Service booth when they arrive get free non-alcoholic beverages.